-|>||Repeated course grade notation.
-See repeat policy.|
+|Repeated course grade notation.
+See Repeat Policy.

 |Incompletes are not assigned automatically; they may be assigned at the instructor's discretion.
-Coursework must be completed within six weeks of the start of the following semester.
+Course work must be completed within six weeks of the start of the following semester.
 IN is computed as a P until appropriate letter grade is submitted.
 IN cannot become WD.

-|P/F||A “P” grade is not calculated in the GPA, but credit is received and recorded on the academic transcript.
-An “F” grade is calculated in the GPA.
+|A P grade is not calculated in the scholastic average, but credit is received and recorded on the academic transcript.
+An F grade will be calculated in the GPA.

-|No grade reported by instructor at grade-processing deadline.
-Does not affect GPA.
+|No grade reported by instructor at grade-processing deadline: does not affect GPA.

 * A grade with an asterisk is assigned for a developmental course.
 Does not affect GPA.